MonicBuilder/Monic/README.md

     // (optional, by default false)
     sourceMaps: true,

+    // The source map object that the output source map will be based on
+    // (optional)
+    inputSourceMap: null,

     // The path to the generated source map (optional, by default ${file}.map)
     sourceMapFile: 'myFiled.map',